staddle/staddle/README.md

 - 👋 Hi, I’m @staddle
-- 👀 I’m interested in music, IT, gaming
+- 👀 I’m interested in music, IT, sports and gaming
 - 🌱 I’m currently learning Vue3, Unity and Solidity
 - 💞️ I’m looking to collaborate on my own or interesting projects in fields that I'm learning ☝️.
 - 📫 How to reach me: Socials (find them on https://nrosteck.me) or via email (found on GitHub profile)